Missing (Everything but the Girl song): Critical reception

 The song was generally acclaimed by most music critics.
-Larry Flick from Billboard wrote that "this forlorn love song is bolstered by a springy retro-pop arrangement that is brilliantly tweaked into a credible dance confection by post-producer Todd Terry.
+Larry Flick from Billboard magazine wrote, "This forlorn love song is bolstered by a springy retro-pop arrangement that is brilliantly tweaked into a credible dance confection by post-producer Todd Terry.
 Singer Tracey Thorn's performance is a study in affecting, but restrained emotion, and the chorus instantly sticks to the brain."
 Steve Baltin from Cash Box noted that here, the duo "throw in everything but the sink", concluding with that "the blend is very effective, though, as the song comes off as a mix between Lisa Stansfield and Cowboy Junkies.
 Ethereal pop that can be danced to isn't much in demand these days, but this winner could change that if given the opportunity."
 Douglas Wolk from CMJ said it's "a first-rate pairing of songwriting and technology", pairing a torch song and techno-inflected backing tracks.
 He added that "neither the song nor the grooves are all that hot on their own, but in combination they're great—the kind of heartfelt but not histrionic dancefloor simmer that's been too rare since, say, Lisa Stansfield's heyday a few years ago."

 Dave Sholin from the Gavin Report commented, "What a difference a few months and a remix can make.
-Miami is where "Missing" has busted big, and where requests tell the story of how broad the appeal of the song really is.
+Miami is where 'Missing' has busted big, and where requests tell the story of how broad the appeal of the song really is.
 Track two, the remix edit, is the one to check out."
-Chuck Campbell from Knoxville News Sentinel felt that it "achieves a beautifully enchanting chorus".
-Pan-European magazine Music & Media wrote, "Suddenly hip in the dance milieu due to Tracey Thorn's vocals on Massive Attacks "Protection", these remixes by Todd Terry and Ultramarine a.o. will further speed it up."
-James Hamilton from Music Weeks RM Dance Update deemed it "atmospheric" and "melancholy".
-Ben Turner from Muzik declared it as a "miracle".
-John Kilgo from The Network Forty viewed it as a "very exciting uptempo groover from this debut artist."
+Chuck Campbell from Knoxville News Sentinel felt it "achieves a beautifully enchanting chorus".
+Pan-European magazine Music & Media wrote, "Suddenly hip in the dance milieu due to Tracey Thorn's vocals on Massive Attacks 'Protection', these remixes by Todd Terry and Ultramarine a.o. will further speed it up."
+James Hamilton from Music Weeks RM Dance Update described it as "atmospheric" and "melancholy" in his weekly dance column.
+Ben Turner from Muzik considered it a "miracle".
+John Kilgo from The Network Forty named it a "very exciting uptempo groover from this debut artist."
 James Hunter from Vibe remarked that Terry's remix had allowed singer Tracey Thorn "to grace stateside radios with her rare English soul", adding that her voice "is untouchable".